vedph/cadmus-graph-studio-app-v2/projects/myrmidon/cadmus-mapping-builder/README.md

 ### Components

-A list of mappings (`NodeMapping`) can be browsed with `MappingListComponent`, using a `NodeMappingListService`.
-In the studio app, this list is initially loaded from some static assets; you can then load your own from a file, and save it back to a file.
+A list of mappings (`NodeMapping`) can be browsed with `MappingListComponent`, using a `NodeMappingListService` which manages paging.
+In the studio app, this list is initially loaded from static assets via a `MappingJsonService`; you can then load your own from a file, and save it back to a file.

 When you edit a mapping in the list, the `MappingTreeEditor` opens for that mapping.
 This uses two components:

 - a `MappingTree`, showing the full tree of the edited mapping.
+This receives the mapping root node, and shows its tree.
+According to user actions it emits events requesting to delete a node, add a node as a child of an existing one, or edit a specific node.
+These events are then handled by the mapping tree editor, which changes the mapping being edited.
 - a `MappingEditorComponent`, used to edit each node in that tree.
+When saving edits, the edited mapping is updated.

 The `MappingTree` internally uses a flat tree structure, as it leverages a generic paged tree component.
 So, it gets the `NodeMapping` being edited, and builds a flat tree from it, using `MappingTreeService`.`reset` with that mapping's ID.